yaswanthharidasu/Bit-Torrent/README.md

      - Share file across group: Share the filename and SHA1 hash of the complete file with the tracker
      - Fetch list of all sharable files in a Group
      - Download file
-          - Retrieve peer information from tracker for the file<br/>
+          - Retrieve peer information from tracker for the file
           - Core Part: Download file from multiple peers (different pieces of file from different peers using piece selection algorithm) simultaneously and all the files which client downloads will be shareable to other users in the same group
      - Show downloads
      - Stop sharing file